 12.)
 See the history at Granary Burying Ground

-It sounds pretty macabre, and possible not one of the best things to do in Boston for every visitor, but give this one a chance before you write it off.
+It sounds pretty macabre, and possibly not one of the best things to do in Boston for every visitor, but give this one a chance before you write it off.